matlux/akka-http-mail-service/README.md

 The original Mailinator service ran as a single Java process on a single machine, storing all data on the heap.

 - Implement a solution that stores all data entirely in-memory and in-process (do not use Redis or a similar memory store, and do not write to disk).
 Make sure to manage the size of the process heap to avoid OOM exceptions.
 - Include an automated benchmark suite that measures the performance of your solution.
-Suggest some ways to improve performance.
+Suggest some ways to improve performance. ***(no implemented yet)***
 - Support receiving messages via SMTP. ***(no implemented yet)***

 ## Evaluation Criteria